Intro

 - Prepare the database WITHOUT superuser privileges

-UseDROP OWNED BY CURRENT_USER CASCADE;
+UseDROP OWNED BY CURRENT_USER CASCADE;to remove everything owned by theawxrole:

 kubectl -n awx exec -it pgclient -- bash -lc \